HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

 The Traffic Manager distributes traffic between Cloud Access Connectors within the same region.
 The client initiates a PCoIP session with the domain name of the Traffic Manager, and the Traffic Manager selects one of the connectors in it's region to establish the connection.
 In-session PCoIP traffic goes through configured frontend IPs on a NAT Gateway which have rules set up to route into the selected Cloud Access Connector, bypassing the Traffic Manager.

 This deployment makes use of the AADDS as the active directory.
-Since only 1 AADDS can be deployed per tenant, refer to the [CASM-AADDS document](./README-azure-casm-aadds.md) to deploy/configure an AADDS before continuing with this deployment if an AADDS has not yet been configured.
+Since only 1 AADDS can be deployed per tenant, refer to the [AWM-AADDS document](./README-azure-casm-aadds.md) to deploy/configure an AADDS before continuing with this deployment if an AADDS has not yet been configured.

 As the deployment makes use of an internal keyvault and database for storage, key vault secret configuration is not available for this deployment.